AagamS06/AagamS06/README.md

 **Currently exploring**
-&nbsp;·&nbsp; Machine learning fundamentals, alongside the AI major &nbsp;·&nbsp; Robotics & embedded systems, through the RAM Club &nbsp;·&nbsp; Interface design — where the two above actually get used
+&nbsp;·&nbsp; Machine learning fundamentals, alongside the AI major &nbsp;·&nbsp; AI tools of all sizes, hunting for genuinely useful personal workflows &nbsp;·&nbsp; Interface design — where the above actually get used

 <br/>